Tough as Nails: Production

 On October 3, 2019, it was announced that CBS had ordered Tough as Nails with a 10-episode order.
 Phil Keoghan hosts the series and serves as executive producer alongside his wife, Louise.
 In early November, a nationwide casting search took place in the cities of St. Louis, Chicago, Detroit, New York City, Cincinnati, and Las Vegas.
 On April 29, 2020, it was announced that the series would premiere on July 8, 2020, later making it a two-hour premiere.

 On August 12, 2020, the series was renewed for a second season, which premiered on February 10, 2021.
 On April 14, 2021, it was announced that the series was renewed for an additional two seasons, with the third season premiering on October 6, 2021.
 The series was later renewed for a fifth season on March 9, 2022.
 Starting with the fifth season, Canadians were eligible to apply for Tough as Nails.
 The fourth season premiered on January 4, 2023.
 The first four seasons filmed in Southern California, and the fifth season filmed in Hamilton, Ontario.
+On June 13, 2023, it was announced that the fifth season would premiere on July 2, 2023 with a two-hour premiere.